diskoverdata/diskover-community/README.md

 Diskover runs on Linux, macOS and Windows 10 using Python 3.

 ## News/ Updates
-diskover v2 will be released soon (Q1 2021), please sign up and register at https://diskoverdata.com/diskover/ for updates and join [diskover Slack workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/enQtNzQ0NjE1Njk5MjIyLWI4NWQ0MjFhYzQyMTRhMzk4NTQ3YjBlYjJiMDk1YWUzMTZmZjI1MTdhYTA3NzAzNTU0MDc5NDA2ZDI4OWRiMjM). **v1 has been discontinued (end of life) and is no longer supported.**
+diskover v2 will be released soon (Q1 2021), please sign up and register at https://diskoverdata.com/diskover/ for updates and join [diskover Slack workspace](https://join.slack.com/t/diskoverworkspace/shared_invite/enQtNzQ0NjE1Njk5MjIyLWI4NWQ0MjFhYzQyMTRhMzk4NTQ3YjBlYjJiMDk1YWUzMTZmZjI1MTdhYTA3NzAzNTU0MDc5NDA2ZDI4OWRiMjM). **v1 is end of life and is no longer supported.**

 <br>
 <blockquote><h3><q>This is the first tool I've found that can index 7m files/2m directories in under 20 min</q></h3> -- linuxserver.io community member</blockquote>